 - $attachments (optional) – Another optional argument.
 This one allows for an email attachment.

-In general, you need to focus on the first three required arguments.
-If things work OK with those, wp_mail is functioning.
-If not, further testing may require looking into the $headers a little more.
+Focus on the first three required arguments.
+If email sends with those then wp_mail is functioning.
+If not, further testing may require looking into the $headers.
 Some hosts require that valid “from” headers be used, so that is something that should be checked.

-I’ve put together a simple little script that allows you to test your WordPress email settings by attempting to send an email through the wp_mail function.
+The following script that allows you to test WordPress email by attempting to send an email through your site.
 To use this testing script, save it as a php file and load it to your WP root directory via FTP.

-Set your email address as indicated in the example script, save the file as mailtest.php, then browse to it directly in your browser to fire the wp_mail function (http://yourdomain.com/mailtest.php).
-You will get a result on screen, and if all is functioning, you will receive a test message in your email inbox.
-If you get an error message or you don’t receive the email, then you know there is an issue with wp_mail.
+Set your email address as indicated in the example script.
+Save the file as mailtest.php, then browse to it directly in your browser to fire the wp_mail function (http://yourdomain.com/mailtest.php).
+You will get a result on screen, and if all is functioning, you will receive a test message in your inbox.
+If you get an error message or you don’t receive the email, there is an issue with wp_mail.

 Here is the script.
 I plan to put this together in a utility plugin at some point in the future, but for now, you can save it as a php file and run it from your WP root folder.